Murphy Ranch Hike • Pacific Palisades, Los Angeles, CA

 500 steps down

-It disturbed me to learn, and it saddens me to report that around the time of WW2, there was surprisingly strong Nazi support around the world.
-Even within the United States.
-Hitler's supporters were not few and far between, but rather a thriving community, living among the normal everyday society.
+Around the time of WW2, there was surprisingly strong Nazi support within the United States.
+Hitler's supporters were not few and far between, but rather a thriving community, living amongst everyday society.
 No different than extremists in our world today.

-Even in Los Angeles; back then, you wouldn't necessarily think your coworker or that person walking down Wilshire Blvd. is a strong Nazi supporter, who really hopes that Hitler Germany is going to win the war, unless they told you.
-Like a fan rooting for a football game, or a presidential candidate.
+Even in Los Angeles.
+Back then, you wouldn't necessarily think that person walking down the street is a strong Nazi supporter, who really hopes that Hitler's Germany is going to win the war, unless they told you.

 Supporters of controversial political topics can slip past society undetected today just as much as back then, unless they take an extreme action.
-That extreme action is how the story of Murphy Ranch came to be.
+The extreme action one couple took is how they made the history books and the story of Murphy Ranch came to be.

-She ends up letting the man talk her and her husband out of MILLIONS of dollars to build a fortress hidden deep in the Brentwood hills.
-Did that investment end up working out for them?
-No it did not.
+She ends up letting this man talk her and her husband out of MILLIONS of dollars to build a self-sustaining community with various building and bunker hidden deep in the hills near Santa Monica.
+So did that investment end up working out for them?
+No, it did not.

 These historic ruins are named Murphy Ranch and they attract the interest of hikers, ghost hunters, artists, writers, and historians.

-Yes, Murphy Ranch is worth seeing in person.
-The jumbled mess of destroyed buildings and bunkers with layers of graffiti caked on top all concealed by trees a beautiful valley with ocean views and mysterious staircases is what makes this a great hike.
-In my opinion, this is in the top three most interesting and unique hiking spots in Los Angeles.
+Murphy Ranch is definitely worth seeing in person.
+The jumbled mess of destroyed buildings, bunkers with layers of graffiti caked on, a beautiful valley full of trees, ocean views, and mysterious staircases is what makes this one of the top 3 best hikes in Los Angeles.
+A very interesting and unique hiking experience.

-In Los Angeles, near the Beverly Hills, there is a secluded 55 acre stretch of land in the Santa Monica Mountains that has a strange past.
-I researched dozens of articles on the subject to help me become familiar with this small stretch of land's history...
+In Los Angeles, near Santa Monica, there is a secluded 55 acre stretch of land in the Santa Monica Mountains that has a strange past.

-There was a surprising amount of pro-Nazi activity in LA during the 1930's.
+LA had a lot pro-Nazi activity during the 1930's.
 American Nazi Supports were usually a part of a national group called the Silver Legion.
 Among the Silver Legion were an rich couple living in LA, known as Norman and Wiwona.
-One day Wiwona met a man named Mr. Schmidt, who was also a member of the Silver Legion in LA.
-Mr. Schmidt could even possibly have been an undercover Nazi Agent.
-Schmidt convinced the couple that Hitler/Germany is going to win the war against America, and when they do, there will be anarchy in the U.S.
+One day Wiwona met a man named Mr. Schmidt, who was also a member of the Silver Legion.
+Schmidt convinced the couple that Hitler Germany is going to win the war against America, and when they do, there will be anarchy in the U.S.

 The compound was designed so that Nazis would be able to sustain themselves for extended periods of time.
 The property had a water storage tank, fuel tank, bomb shelter, and various outbuildings and bunkers.
 It is near the bottom of the valley, where water can flow and be sourced.
 It was surrounded by barbed wire and patrolled by Silver Legion members using a multiple staircase type system that connects to the vehicle accessible road above.